 - How can you make sure the customer doesn’t experience this again?

-Consider a Voice of the Customer program, a program that businesses use to collect and analyze customer feedback about their brand, products, or services.
+Consider a Voice of the Customer (VoC) program, a program that businesses use to collect and analyze customer feedback about their brand, products, or services.

-10 steps for handling customer complaints
+Customer complaint resolution: 10 steps for solving customer pain points

-1. Make answers easy to find
+1. Make answers easily accessible

 2. Ensure relevant details move with the customer across channels